Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 The crucial first step in solving a SWE Bench problem is figuring out which parts of the repo are relevant and which files need to be edited.
-Most coding agents use some combination of RAG, vector search and arming the LLM with tools to interactively explore the code base.
+Most coding agents use some combination of RAG, vector search and providing the LLM with tools to interactively explore the code base.

 Aider instead uses a